 Bauxite is an aluminum-rich sedimentary rock.
 It is the principal ore of aluminum.
 Aluminum in bauxite is hosted by aluminum hydroxide minerals, mostly gibbsite4.
 The major impurities are iron oxides and hydroxides (which give reddish color to most bauxites) and clay minerals.
 Bauxite is a weathering product of aluminum-bearing rocks (usually igneous rocks).

-Bauxite is a result of intense leaching in hot and humid climate with alternating wet and dry seasons and good downward drainage.
-The climate promotes vegetation that provides organic acids which help to dissolve rocks in percolating water that carries more soluble components away, leaving only aluminum and also often iron as the least mobile common ions behind.
+Bauxite is a result of intense leaching in a hot and humid climate with alternating wet and dry seasons and good downward drainage.
+The climate promotes vegetation that provides organic acids, which help to dissolve rocks in percolating water that carries more soluble components away, leaving only aluminum and also often iron as the least mobile common ions behind.
 This process is known as lateritization.
 Hence, bauxite is an aluminum-rich laterite.
 The accumulation of aluminum-rich residuum, as opposed to one enriched in iron, is a function of higher rainfall, but also lower average temperature (around 22 °C rather than 28 °C)6.

 However, there are actually two types of bauxites.
 The genesis of only one of them can be adequately explained by the lateritization process.
-Lateritization usually means that aluminum-bearing igneous rocks (like granite) are slowly weathering to clay minerals which are then altered to aluminum hydroxides by continuous leaching of silica.
+Lateritization usually means that aluminum-bearing igneous rocks (like granite) are slowly weathering to clay minerals, which are then altered to aluminum hydroxides by continuous leaching of silica.
 The other type is associated with limestones.
 This type of bauxite is known as karst bauxite because it accumulates in karst solution depressions within limestone plateaux.
 These depressions act as sediment traps where either eolian or fluvial aluminum-bearing sediments can accumulate to be later altered to bauxite.
 This material is bentonitic clay (weathered volcanic ash) in Jamaica, for example6.
 The chemical process of bauxite formation is similar in both cases (clay is leached to aluminum hydroxides) but the source material and the general geological situation of the two types are different.

 The chemical reactions that constitute the lateritization process5: